albarji/ballmatro/README.md

 ## What is BaLLMatro?

 BaLLMatro is a portmanteu of "LLM" (Large Language Model) and "Ballatro", the critically acclaimed [videogame](https://www.playbalatro.com/).
-Inspired by the layers of complexity of such game, this project provides datasets and tools to test the ability of LLMs in finding high-scoring poker hands, under increasingly complex scoring rules.
+Inspired by the layers of complexity of such game, this project provides datasets and tools to test the ability of LLMs in finding high-scoring "augmented" poker hands, under increasingly complex scoring rules.
 Thus, the objective of the project is to find the generalization abilities of LLMs, in a task where both humans and AI models can measure their performance.

 ## The rules of BaLLMatro